TereshonokMaksim/hw-js-y4/README.md

     Added Post Controller contract, for better understanding of types.
     Used Request and Response generic types, for good readability of Controller part.
     Added likes check on Post creation in Controller part.

+#### 21.10.2025 - Mod2 Task4

+    Added Prisma to project.
+    Created actual models of Post and Tag.
+    Created seed for putting test data into database.